 Fowl Behaviour in Halls

-Four Oxford Brookes freshers have been cautioned by university wardens for plucking seventeen partridges in broad daylight and posting the evidence on Facebook
+Four freshers in Cheney Student Village have been cautioned by wardens for plucking seventeen partridges in broad daylight and posting the evidence on Facebook

-The four first years were initially cautioned for having the dead birds hanging from their kitchen cupboards and bedroom wardrobes in an attempt to ‘age’ the meat.
+Alex Archer, James Birley, Johnny Windsor-Clive and Miles Pattison-Appleton were first cautioned for having the dead birds hanging from their kitchen cupboards and bedroom wardrobes in an attempt to ‘age’ the meat.

 The Partridge season started on September 1st and continues until the end of January next year, a group of four can expect to shoot up to 50 of the animals in one go.